atom-retros/atomhk/README.md

 - APP_ENV=local to APP_ENV=production
 - APP_DEBUG=true to APP_DEBUG=false
 ```
-For IIS - You must link your site to the public folder of the housekeeping
+For IIS - You must link your site to the public folder of the housekeeping, Also make sure the atomhk folder is granted "Full control" for both the IUSR & the IIS_IUSRS.

 **For production**